 Excessive Heat Warning issued June 20 at 2:38PM MDT until June 20 at 9:00PM MDT by NWS Phoenix AZ

-Excessive Heat Warning issued June 20 at 2:38PM MDT until June 20 at 9:00PM MDT by NWS Phoenix AZUpdated

 to 113.